hossein-haeri/Allan-Variance-Test-codes/Generalized AVAR/Irregularly sampled data/README.md

 * other files which are used in demo scripts

 After cloning the directory,
 * AVAR_irregular_sampling_demo_simple.m script calculates AVAR of a deterministic signal currupted with noise.
-You can change the parameter dynamics at the very bottom of the script in the get_truth_at function
+You can change the reference signal dynamics at the very bottom of the script in the get_truth_at function
 * AVAR_irregular_sampling_demo_random_walk.m script calculates AVAR of a Random Walk signal currupted with noise
 * AVAR_irregular_sampling_demo_flicker.m script calculates AVAR of a Flicker signal currupted with noise
 * AVAR_irregular_sampling_demo_jerath_signal.m script calculates AVAR of any arbirtary signal (default is jerath_signal.m which is a bias instability signal) currupted with noise